FlyingUnicornSF/reactUI/README.md

 *  Update this README with simple instructions on how to run the app when you are finished
 * **BONUS** Test your code.
 This is nice to have, but not expected given the timeframe of the project

-Feel free to use any libraries that you want.
-You don't have to spend any time on design.
+Feel free to use any libraries that you want. **You don't have to spend any time on styling**.

 **We are looking for the app to be as feature-complete as possible, but be prepared to explain your code and why you made certain decisions.
 Enjoy!**